ThemeZee/zeedynamic/readme.txt

 * added default theme fonts as local fonts
 * use local fonts instead of Google fonts for GDPR compliance
 * restructured assets into one folder
+* changed default font from Droid Sans to Open Sans

 = 1.4 =
 * added improved Magazine Widget Customizer Control